strongloop/strongloop.com2/_posts/2014-10-21-modular-node-js-express.md

 It’s hard to anticipate how a code base will grow and change.
 An application needs the flexibility to adapt and enough isolation between components to enable code reuse and lessen cognitive overhead.

 A modular structure understands that you _won’t_ have complete isolation between the components.
-There will be overlap and that’s OK and sensible[[1]](#footnote1 "see footnote"){#footref1.footnote}.
+There will be overlap and that’s OK and sensible[[1]](#footnote1 "see footnote").
 A modular structure then:

   1. Enables an application to be separated into smaller components.
   2. Permits components to have their own dependencies (and tests) that can be updated with minimum to no effects on other components.